Looking for some awesome hikes in Lauterbrunnen, Switzerland?

 All of this mountain scenery is spectacular, but most people will agree that the best of the six is the view from the Faulhorn, with the Jungfrau massif on one side and Lake Brienz on the other.

-There are also various activities available at First, like go-karts, a flying fox and even hang-gliding, that you might want to take advantage of if you still have energy left.
+There are also various activities available at First, like go-karts, a flying fox, and even hang-gliding that you might want to take advantage of if you still have energy left.

-I recommend bringing a packed lunch with you on this Lauterbrunnen hike, but if you want to eat afterward then Eiger in Grindelwald serves fresh, healthy food, including options for vegetarians and vegans in Switzerland.
+I recommend bringing a packed lunch with you on this hike, but if you want to eat afterward then Eiger in Grindelwald serves fresh, healthy food, including options for vegetarians and vegans in Switzerland.

 Contributed By: Wendy Werneth – The Nomadic Vegan.

 I was staying in the small town of Gimmelwald and paragliding took off in the nearby town of Mürren.

 Thus the most adventurous way to go between the two villages was to hike, and we opted for The North Face.

 This hike takes about 2 hours and 30 minutes to complete.
 Although ‘The North Face’ sounds intimidating, the trail is fairly flat and considered easy.

 However, if you aren’t accustomed to hiking at high altitudes (like me), you will find yourself getting tired sooner than you would on hikes at home.
 Luckily, there isn’t a lot of elevation gain.

 Far more often than hikers, we saw mountain vistas and yellow wildflowers on green pastures covered the foreground with old, wooden mountain lodges tucked away.

 This hike is easier enough for beginner hikers to enjoy but offers views spectacular enough to make experienced hikers enjoy the route.

 Contributed By: Mikaela Ferguson – Voyageur Tripper.

-WHERE IS LAUTERBRUNNEN
+WHERE IS LAUTERBRUNNEN?

 Lauterbrunnen is located in the center of Switzerland in the Jungfrau Region among the Swiss Alps.

-Lauterbrunnen village is set in a beautiful valley surrounded by monolithic cliffs and features countless glacial waterfalls.
+It’s set in a beautiful valley surrounded by monolithic cliffs and features countless glacial waterfalls.

 HOW TO GET TO LAUTERBRUNNEN